zher52/siyuan-firefox/README.md

 * All data is saved on a device under the full control of the user himself
 * No usage data will be collected

+### 🔄 Differences from Chrome Extension

+* Adapted for Firefox browser compatibility
+* Updated localization support
+* Maintained feature parity with the Chrome version